Table of Contents

 reactions to keep patients informed and alert of potential issues.

 Bachelor of Science: Biology,City, State

-- Summary Feature your skills, achievements, and work history within a few concise sentences.
+- Summary Feature your skills, achievements, and work history within the few concise sentences of your resume summary.
 Emphasize skills related to the job, such as strong judgement and problem-solving skills, and link them up with related experience.
 For example: “Seasoned doctor equipped with strong judgement and problem-solving skills for efficient patient evaluation.
 Diligent and meticulous professional with over 15 years of experience in health care.”

 - Skills Scan the job description for the doctor’s role you want, and incorporate relevant keywords or phrases that describe your strengths, such as medical specialties or proficiency in EHR.
 Other skills you should consider include medical records management, prescribing medications and treatment plan development.